CIG-UCL/polaffini/README.md

                            -oi <path-to-output-moved-images-directory>
 ```

-## 2. Training a new registration model from scratch
+## B.2.
+Training a new registration model from scratch

-### a.
+### B.2.a.
 POLAFFINI and data preparation
 The `dwarp_public/script/init_polaffini.py` script is designed to carry out 2 tasks:
  - Perform POLAFFINI.
  - Prepare the data for training: resizing, intensity normalization, one-hot encoding for segmentations...